wmsmacdonald/vcdiff-decoder/README.md

 [`.tool-versions`](.tool-versions)
 file.

+### Building

+You can trigger a build using Webpack with:

+    npm run grunt -- build

+which creates `vcdiff-decoder.js` and `vcdiff-decoder.min.js` in a folder called `dist`.

 ### Testing

-To run all tests use
+To run all tests use:

     npm test